-Every four years we have a presidential election, where the Republican Party and Democratic Party each come together to choose a candidate to present their solutions to our problems and represent their platform.
+Every four years we have a presidential election where the Republican, Democratic, and Libertarian Parties each come together to choose a candidate to present their solutions to our problems and represent their platform.
 Often times Republicans and Democrats have different ideas of how to address issues, like healthcare and taxes.
+Whereas the Libertarian party tends to have a little of both.
 Americans listen to each of their proposals and then head to the polls on Election Day to choose the next President of the United States.
 Our democracy is wonderful, but it works best when voters are educated on the candidates.
+Thus the Triumph’s Election Special 2016: HR and Benefits.

 While there are traditional stances on many issues for both the Republican and Democratic parties, there are also times the candidates part from the traditional stances, which is why it’s so important to know the candidates and where each of them stand on the issues.
 You may be surprised to see they don’t always match the traditional party platforms.
 This year is certainly an unusual election year.